ass45sin/whisper_diarize/README.md

 *   **Error**: `"❌ Failed to load transcription model (WhisperX)."`
     *   **Solution**:
-        *   Ensure WhisperX was installed correctly by following the manual installation steps (cloning the repository and running `pip install .` from within its directory).
-Check for any errors during that installation.
+        *   Ensure WhisperX installed correctly via `pip install -r requirements.txt`.
+Check for any errors during installation.
         *   Check you have enough RAM/VRAM for the selected model size (see "Model Sizes" in the UI's Transcription help tab).
 Try a smaller model (e.g., "base" or "small").
         *   Ensure all dependencies for WhisperX (like `faster-whisper`) were installed correctly.
 This should be handled by `pip install .` if the WhisperX `setup.py` is correctly configured.